Activity statistics on Care Opinion

 Responses to concerns leading to a change

-Ultimately, we want stories on Care Opinion to help improve health care - and to do so in ways which everyone can see and understand.
+Ultimately, we want stories on Care Opinion to help improve health and care - and to do so in ways which everyone can see and understand.

 The number we show here is one way (but not the only way) to put a figure on the improvements which can result from patient and carer stories.